 - The first chapter is free (up to 2,000 words) for first-time clients, so you can get a feel for what content coaching provides.

 - More specific feedback.
-Rather than a single report at the end of the story, you’ll get line-by-line feedback, where the comments are embedded in the text at the very moment of the reaction.
+Rather than a single summary at the end of the story, you’ll get line-by-line feedback, where the comments are embedded in the text at the very moment of the reaction.
 This empowers you, as an author, to know just what parts of the story to focus on and where the changes will make the most impact.

 - A dialogue rather than a “one-and-done” deal.
 If you have any questions about your Coaching Report, you’re free to ask me for clarification, suggestions, or elaboration on my comments.
 I’ll even read and respond to broad outlines of the changes you’re planning and give you feedback regarding those, and by selecting Coaching, you also gain access to my Rereading Service, which lets you send the same manuscript back in for further comments once you’ve made modifications and revisions (see below).